Tsunami evacuations ordered in South America, but worst risk appears to pass for US after huge quake

 “We’ve got water, we got some snacks ... we’re going to stay elevated,” said Jimmy Markowski, whose family from Hot Springs, Arkansas, fled their Waikiki beach resort before evacuation orders were lifted.
 “This is our first tsunami warning ever.
 So this is all new to us.”

 U.S. Secretary of Homeland Security Kristi Noem said the worst was over.
-Later Wednesday, tsunami advisories for the coasts of Oregon and Washington state were canceled but remained for Hawaii and parts of Alaska and California, where authorities warned sightseers to stay away from beaches.
+Later Wednesday, tsunami advisories for Hawaii, Alaska, Oregon and Washington state were canceled but remained for parts of northern California, where authorities warned to stay away from beaches and advised that dangerous currents should be expected through Thursday morning.

-Experts say it's challenging to know when the advisories, which signal the potential for strong currents, dangerous waves and flooding, will be dropped.
+Experts say it's challenging to know when to drop advisories, which signal the potential for strong currents, dangerous waves and flooding.

 “It’s kind of hard to predict because this is such an impactful event and has created so many of these waves passing by,” said Dave Snider, tsunami warning coordinator for the National Tsunami Warning Center in Alaska.